If you’re shopping for a new home to lease or purchase in Northern Michigan, you may wonder whether homeowner’s associations are worth your while.

 No matter your opinion about HOAs, you should always read the fine print before signing a contract.
 Homeowner’s associations can be worlds apart when it comes to the monthly costs, your responsibilities as a tenant, and all that’s offered to the homeowner or renter.
 It’s paramount to know the fine details before you sign any dotted lines.

 There are a few ways to get the inside scoop.

-Speak to a real estate agent: Not only will an experienced real estate agent already know a thing or two already about the community, he or she may also know who to talk to about learning the specifics of the local HOA rules, fees, and amenities.
-If you’re still looking for a quality Northern Michigan real estate agent, give JB Goodwin a call!
+- Speak to a real estate agent: Not only will an experienced real estate agent already know a thing or two already about the community, he or she may also know who to talk to about learning the specifics of the local HOA rules, fees, and amenities.
+If you’re still looking for a quality Northern Michigan real estate agent, give Brook Walsh a call.